La Digue Island Lodge is a wide-stretched resort on the western coast of La Digue...

 Drinks included: Drinks are not included.

 Beach holidays: On the wide sandy beach of Anse Reunion, La Digue Island Lodge is perfect for low-key family beach holidays.
-The sea is generally shallow and often calm, the sand just made for building sandcastles and there are plenty of palms and parasols to provide all-important shade.
+The sea is generally shallow and often calm and the sand just made for building the best sandcastles.
 It is easy to walk or cycle to the many neighbouring beaches, too.See more ideas for Beach holidays in Seychelles

 Attitude towards children: La Digue Island Lodge welcomes children of all ages.